hirwa1/JoCare-Health-Plugins/readme.md

 - **Multilingual**: Supports English, French, and Spanish (since v1.1). **Language selection options are accessible, and key information within each language is supported by sign language and text.**
 - **Accuracy Note**: Provides estimates; consult healthcare providers for precision. **This disclaimer is clearly visible and supported by sign language and text.**

-**Use Case**: Perfect for pregnancy blogs, parenting sites, or health organizations **committed to inclusive information that is accessible through multiple formats, including sign language and detailed text.**
+**Use Case**: Perfect for pregnancy blogs, parenting sites, or health organizations **committed to inclusive information that is accessible through multiple formats, including sign language and detailed text.
+Future AI enhancements might offer links to relevant resources or support groups.**

 ### 3. JoCare Fertility Tracker (In Development)
 **Status**: Beta